taysea/grommet-dropzone/README.md

 ## About

 This app uses Grommet and react-dropzone to create a drag and drop file uploader.
 You can use this repository as a starting point to build your app on top of, or you can add these files into an existing application.
+If you have feedback or requests, please file them as an issue.

 ### Dropzone API
 The following props can be applied to Dropzone to affect its functionality: